-- 14. Verify that ReadTheDocs, PyPI, and conda-forge have been updated to the newest version. - 15.
-Send a release notification via the freud-users group.
-Follow the template of previous release notifications.
+- Verify that ReadTheDocs, PyPI, and conda-forge have been updated to the newest version. - Make a GitHub release from the tag on GitHub and clicking "Create release."
+Follow the template from previous release notifications. - Send a release notification via the freud-users group.
+Follow the template from previous release notifications.